UK, US and allies ‘calling Putin out’ as they intensify calls for ceasefire

 Speaking from Kyiv, the Prime Minister said that allies will “ramp up sanctions” if Russian president Vladimir Putin “turns his back on peace”, as he and allies backed plans for a 30-day ceasefire.

-Sir Keir and his Ukrainian, French, German and Polish counterparts spoke to US President Donald Trump on Saturday to update him on their progress on the so-called coalition of the willing.
+Sir Keir and his Ukrainian, French, German and Polish counterparts spoke to US President Donald Trump on Saturday to update him on progress towards a peace deal.

 It comes after Mr Trump promised “further sanctions” from the US and “partners” if any ceasefire is struck and then not respected.